OATML-Markslab/EVEscape/README.md

 # EVEscape

-This is the official code repository for the paper ["Learning from pre-pandemic data to forecast viral antibody escape"](https://www.biorxiv.org/content/10.1101/2022.07.21.501023v2).
+This is the official code repository for the paper ["Learning from pre-pandemic data to forecast viral escape"](https://www.biorxiv.org/content/10.1101/2022.07.21.501023v2).
 This paper is a joint collaboration between the [Marks Lab](https://www.deboramarkslab.com/) and the [OATML group](https://oatml.cs.ox.ac.uk/).

 ## Overview
 EVEscape is a model that computes the predicted likelihood of a given viral protein variant to induce immune escape from antibodies.
 For each protein, EVEscape predicts escape from data sources available pre-pandemic: sequence likelihood predictions from broader viral evolution, antibody accessibility information from protein structures, and changes in binding interaction propensity from residue chemical properties.